The Accounting Equation Explained with Examples

 - Cash Sales worth of $600 were made to Company B.

-The transactions will be recorded as follows:
+The transactions we need to record are as follows:

 Debit Cash | Credit Equity | Debit Admin Expenses | Credit Cash | Credit Revenue | |